-But when this fear to harm the child by having sex means that the baby is weaned early, just to be able to have sex, then we have a problem!
-And the problem, of course, is even more severe if the child is then fed with foods that are not age-appropriate.
+But when this fear of harming the child by having sex means that the baby is weaned early just to be able to have sex, then we have a problem!
+And the problem, of course, is even more severe if the child is then fed foods that are not age-appropriate.
 Babies need either breast milk or properly prepared formula to be their main source of nutrition during their first year.

-During their first six months of living, breast milk or correctly prepared formula should be their only food from the minute they are born.
-(WHO recommendation).
-Furthermore, the WHO recommends breast milk to be part of a baby’s diet until they are around 2 years old.
+During babies’ first six months of living, breast milk or correctly prepared formula should be their only food.
+Furthermore, the WHO recommends breast milk be part of a baby’s diet until they are around 2 years old.
+(WHO recommendation)

 How Breast Milk is Affected by Sex

-I have never encountered any studies showing that breast milk would deteriorate from lovemaking, and my view is similar to yours – it is the worse diet after weaning that causes the children to get sick.
+I have never encountered any studies showing that breast milk would deteriorate from lovemaking.
+My view is similar to yours – the worse diet after weaning causes the children to get sick.

-Sex has no connection with the breast milk more than possibly through the hormones that are released due to orgasm.
-The sperms remain at the level of the vagina and the uterus and never come anywhere near the bloodstream or the milk.
+Sex has no connection with breast milk more than possibly through hormones released due to orgasm.
+The sperms remain at the vagina and the uterus level and never come anywhere near the bloodstream or the milk.